Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Genus Gretna

-An Afrotropical genus containing nine species, six recorded from within Uganda and two recorded from Semuliki: Gretna cylinda and G. zaremba.
-Only G. cylinda was included in the Semuliki species checklist (Forbes, 2018).
-The four other species recorded from Uganda; Gamia balenge, G. bugoma, G. carmen and G. waga have all been recorded from the DRC Ituri Forest and should be found within the park with targeted sampling.
+An Afrotropical genus containing nine species, six recorded from within Uganda and three recorded from Semuliki: Gretna cylinda, G. zaremba and G. carmen.
+The two species G. zaremba and G. carmen are additions to the Semuliki checklist (Forbes, 2018).
+Of the three other species recorded from Uganda; Gretna balenge, G. bugoma and G. waga, two have been recorded from the DRC Ituri Forest (G. bugoma being the exception).
+These two Ituri Forest species should be found within the park with targeted sampling.

 Gretna cylinda and G. zaremba (waiting on field images)